onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

     https://thoughtforms.life/halleys-method-fractal-art/

 ██████████████████████████████████████████████████████████████████
-# skin in the game, symmetry
+# skin in the game, accountability, symmetry
 ██████████████████████████████████████████████████████████████████

 The Golden Rule of ethics says, *"Do unto others as you would have them do unto you."* (Matthew 7:12)